 So I’ll explain my version of doing a reverse kegel and try to help you deal with the above issues.

 First of all learn normal kegels

 Your first port of call should really be to learn how to do a normal kegel.
-Reverse kegels are targeting the same muscles, but in a reverse kind of way.
+Reverse kegels are targeting the same muscles, but in a reverse kind of way, as the name suggests.

-These are not muscles you normally have an awareness of, and it can take time to develop the ability to either squeeze or relax them.
+These aren’t muscles you normally have an awareness of, and it can take time to develop the ability to either squeeze or relax them.
 And it’s much easier to develop the first stages of control through doing normal kegels.

 So if you get the hang of normal ones, you’ll have a much better chance of being sure you’re doing reverse kegels correctly.
 Check out my guide above if you haven’t already been working on normal kegels.